PSR J0952−0607

-PSR J0952–0607 was discovered by the Low-Frequency Array (LOFAR) radio telescope during a search for pulsars in 2016.
+PSR J0952−0607 was discovered by the Low-Frequency Array (LOFAR) radio telescope during a search for pulsars in 2016.
 It is classified as a black widow pulsar, a type of pulsar harboring a closely-orbiting substellar-mass companion that is being ablated by the pulsar's intense high-energy solar winds and gamma-ray emissions.
 The pulsar's high-energy emissions have been detected in gamma-ray and X-ray wavelengths.

 Discovery

-PSR J0952–0607 was first identified as an unassociated gamma-ray source detected during the first seven years of the Fermi Gamma-ray Space Telescope's all-sky survey since 2008.
+PSR J0952−0607 was first identified as an unassociated gamma-ray source detected during the first seven years of the Fermi Gamma-ray Space Telescope's all-sky survey since 2008.
 Because of its optimal location away from the crowded Galactic Center and its pulsar-like gamma-ray emission peak at 1.4 GeV, it was deemed a prime millisecond pulsar candidate for follow-up.
 The pulsar was reobserved and confirmed by the Low-Frequency Array (LOFAR) radio telescope in the Netherlands on 25 December 2016, which revealed a 707-Hz radio pulsation frequency alongside radial acceleration by an unseen binary companion.
 Further LOFAR observations took place from January to February 2017, alongside radio observations by the Green Bank Telescope in Green Bank, West Virginia in March 2017.
 Optical observations by the 2.54-meter Isaac Newton Telescope on La Palma detected and confirmed the pulsar's companion at a faint apparent magnitude of 23 in January 2017.
 The discovery was published in The Astrophysical Journal Letters and was announced in a NASA press release in September 2017.

 Distance and location

-The distance of PSR J0952–0607 from Earth is highly uncertain.
+The distance of PSR J0952−0607 from Earth is highly uncertain.

 Binary system

-The PSR J0952–0607 binary system comprises a massive pulsar and a substellar-mass (<0.1 solar mass) companion in close orbit around it.
+The PSR J0952−0607 binary system is composed of a massive pulsar and a substellar-mass (<0.1 solar mass) companion in close orbit around it.
 Because of this configuration, this system falls under the category of black widow pulsars that "consume" their companion, by analogy with the mating behavior of the eponymous black widow spider.
 The companion is continuously losing mass through ablation by intense high-energy solar winds and gamma-ray emissions from the pulsar, which then accretes some of the companion's lost material onto itself.